ACTLEM/bike-choose-study/backend/load-testing/STRATEGY.md

 ## Expected Metrics

-Average simultaneous expected clients: 100
-Maximum simultaneous clients: 1000
-Maximum response time: 150ms
-Minimum requests per second: 400 req/sec
+Nominal maximum simultaneous expected clients: 200 Maximum simultaneous clients during a peak of activity: 1000 99% of response time in nominal case less than: 200ms 95% of response time in stress test less than: 1500ms Minimum requests per second: 400 req/sec

 ## Strategy

-- With the maximum of clients: find the minimum of resources required satisfying the response time and requests per second constraints
+- With the maximum of clients during a peak of activity: find the minimum of resources required satisfying the response time and requests per second constraints
 - Load testing with these minimal resources and record consumption of resources, verify that it satisfies response time and requests per seconds

 ## Request Generation